 Another good spot is Grote Knip Beach.
 Situated in a protected cove, colorful reef fish swim beside the water at the cliff edge – you can sometimes spot small sharks here too!

-Curaçao also has quite a few decent walking and hiking spots, and so can be suited for people looking for more than just a beach holiday.
+Curaçao also has a few decent walking and hiking spots, and so may also be suited for people looking for more than just a beach holiday.
 One of our favorite walks is Jan Thiel Salt Pan, which takes you along the scenic south coast.

 Along with the natural scenery on offer, both Bonaire and Curaçao have a wealth of attractions and cultural experiences worth checking out.

 Without a doubt Bonaire is the quieter, more laid back island though.
-So if you want nightlife, Curaçao is the better option.
+So if you want nightlife, Curaçao is the better option (more on that later).

-As part of the Dutch Caribbean, Bonaire has a Dutch feel and Caribbean vibe, and whilst this island is an outdoor adventure-lovers paradise, there’s historical landmarks to visit too.
+As part of the Dutch Caribbean, Bonaire has a Dutch feel and Caribbean vibe.
+Whilst this island is an adventure and water-lovers paradise, there’s historical landmarks to visit too.

-As a Dutch island that is a mix of European and Caribbean culture, Curaçao is a vibrant and colorful country.
+As a Dutch island that is a mix of European and Caribbean culture, Curaçao is a vibrant and colorful place.